 When you think of an accident or a dog bite, what strikes your mind first?
 Obviously, it would be a physical injury and the pain related to that.
 Am I right?
 But there is another side of the coin which is often overlooked.
 That is the psychological injury or emotional distress associated with the injury.

-In this blog, we would be getting deep into the details of an emotional distress lawsuit.
+In this blog, we will be getting deep into the details of an emotional distress lawsuit.
 Before that, let us first understand what emotional distress is all about.

 The trauma of a personal injury may cause changes in the emotional state of the victim, which is referred to as emotional distress in the court of law.
 Is emotional distress a personal injury as per the law?
 Yes.
 Emotional distress is also a personal injury, and the claimant is eligible to receive compensation.

-The emotional distress resulting from a personal injury is often devastating than the physical injury.
-Emotional distress cases arise from mishaps causing distress or injury like car accidents, pedestrian accidents, bicycle accidents, workplace accidents, animal attacks, defective product incidents etc. As psychological damages are not measurable or visible like the physical damages, it is not considered important in some lawsuits.
+The emotional distress resulting from a personal injury is often more devastating than the physical injury.
+Emotional distress cases arise from mishaps causing distress or injury like car accidents, pedestrian accidents, bicycle accidents, workplace accidents, animal attacks, defective product incidents, etc. As psychological damages are not measurable or visible like physical damages, it is not considered important in some lawsuits.

 Emotional Distress – Symptoms